| 2.5.1 One of the Government's key aims is to encourage

 such as Alkali works, metal recovery, boiling blood and distillation

+of oils, now fall within Class B2 (General Industrial).
 2.5.28 The District Planning Authority wishes to consider, on the

 individual merits of each case, the appropriateness of these types